These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to connect adjacent-nerve symptoms to the CN XI condition

-Why: Conditions affecting the spinal accessory nerve (e.g., radical neck dissection, trauma, tumors) frequently involve adjacent cranial nerves CN X (vagus) and CN XII (hypoglossal).
+Conditions affecting the spinal accessory nerve (e.g., radical neck dissection, trauma, tumors) frequently involve adjacent cranial nerves CN X (vagus) and CN XII (hypoglossal).
 Failing to report dysphagia, voice changes, or tongue weakness may result in missing separate ratable conditions.

-Do this instead: Review the full DBQ symptom list before your exam.
+Instead: Review the full DBQ symptom list before your exam.
 Report any difficulty swallowing, hoarseness, voice changes, or tongue weakness, and describe when these symptoms began relative to the event that caused your CN XI injury.
 Ask the examiner whether separate cranial nerve evaluation is warranted.

 Impact: Missing separate conditions could represent 10-30% additional rating potential under DC 8310 (CN X) or DC 8312 (CN XII)